spotinst/terraform-spotinst-gcp-connect/README.md

 # Connect GCP Project To Spot.io Terraform Module

+IMPORTANT: Please note that a new and enhanced [connect-gcp](https://registry.terraform.io/modules/spotinst/connect-gcp/spotinst) module is released for onboarding GCP projects to Spot.
+Customers are encouraged to use the new module `connect-gcp` for any new onboarding.
+This gcp-connect module will be deprecated in near future.

 ## Introduction
 The module will aid in automatically connecting your GCP project to Spot via terraform.
 This will also leverage a python script to create the Spot account within your Spot Organization and attach the GCP service account credential.